beeva-arturomartinez/beeva-best-practices/README.md

 #Best Practices in BEEVA

-Here is saved the list of best practices documents, guidelines and codestyles recommendations for help to you in your daily work.
-If you want to contribute, please read before the [guidelines](#contrib-guidelines).
+Here is the list of best practices, guidelines, codestyles and recommendations that we follow and recommend in Beeva, please read the contrib [guidelines](#contrib-guidelines) before sending your pull request with your content.

+If you think any information is wrong or missing please write us an email or directly create an issue inside this repo.

 ### Cloud Computing
 * [Amazon Web Services](cloud/aws/README.md)